ansible/product-demos/collections/ansible_collections/redhat_cop/tower_configuration/roles/credential_input_sources/README.md

 # tower_configuration.credential_input_sources
 ## Description
-An Ansible Role to create Job Templates in Ansible Tower.
+An Ansible Role to create credential input sources in Ansible Tower, the below example is for Cyberark as an input source, change accordingly to match your input source type.

 ## Requirements
 ansible-galaxy collection install -r tests/collections/requirements.yml to be installed